The official website for the States of Guernsey

 • Inspection reports must be kept in a format which can be reproduced in a printable form and is secure from loss or unauthorised interference.

-• The person carrying out an inspection must prepare a report before the end of the working period within which the inspection is completed and this must be shared with the client / employer within 24 hours.
+• The person carrying out an inspection should prepare a report before the end of the working period within which the inspection is completed and this must be shared with the client / employer within 24 hours.

 • Protection may be removed but only for the time and to the extent necessary to gain access for the performance of a particular task and shall be replaced as soon as practicable.
 The task must not be performed unless effective compensatory safety measures are in place.